nathadriele/machine-learning-2025/README.md

 # Machine Learning 2025

 ## About ML Zoomcamp
-This is a practical course where you'll learn to build and deploy machine learning systems.
-We focus on the engineering side from training models to getting them to work in production.

 ### Module 1: Introduction to Machine Learning
 Learn the fundamentals: what ML is, when to use it, and how to approach ML problems using the CRISP-DM framework.